AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/media-concurrent-viewers.md

 >Contact your Adobe Sales representative or Adobe account team for more information.
 >

 The **[!UICONTROL Media concurrent viewers]** panel enables analysis of concurrent viewers over time, with details on peak concurrency and the ability to break down and compare.
-To access the Media Concurrent Viewers panel, navigate to a data view with components enabled from the Streaming Media Collection Add-on.
-Then, click the panel icon on the far-left and drag the panel into your Analysis Workspace project.

 You can analyze concurrent viewers to understand where peak concurrency occurred or where drop-offs happened to provide valuable insight into the quality of content and viewer engagement.
 And to help with troubleshooting or planning for volume or scale.